-44. The régime continued, with minimum publicity, to imprison or execute persons connected with the 1956 revolt.
+46. The régime continued, with minimum publicity, to imprison or execute persons connected with the 1956 revolt.
 In addition to the execution of Imre Nagy and his companions, another member of Nagy's government, Istvan Bibo, was reported to have been given, in August, a long prison sentence.
 On the second anniversary of the revolt strict security measures were taken.

-- 45. There are still signs of non-co-operation on the part of writers, lawyers and other intellectuals.
-Writers continue to confine themselves to non-political historical works.
-However, three writers, after suitable self-abasement, had their sentences of imprisonment "suspended".
-A widespread purge of the legal profession is in progress, including the disbarment of all lawyers not prepared to co-operate fully with the régime. - 46.
-Strong pressure continues to be put on the Churches.
-Certain prelates have been forced to abandon their functions, among them are Lutheran and one Catholic bishop.
-Others have had to accept "progressive" priests among their closest collaborators.
-Last October, the government refused to give Cardinal Mindszenty who is still at the United States Legation- permission to go to Rome to participate in the election of the Pope. - 47.
-The first elections since the uprising of 1956 were held on November 16th 18 months after they were legally due.
-Some of those elected were not previously known as Communists but will undoubtedly toe the party line.
-That the elections were held at all was evidence of the regime's confidence in the ability to control both the Hungarian people and the outcome of the ballots.
-But great efforts were made in an attempt to show that the regime enjoyed massive support and that this was freely given.
-Indeed the main aim was to convince the outside world that further "interference" in Hungarian affairs would be unjustified. - 48.
-The reconstituted Hungarian Socialist Workers' (Communist) Party continues to be plagued chiefly by the prevalence of factional strife and by its inability to organize reliable local cadres.
-The party's size 410,000 at last official report (August 1958) is less an index of genuine strength than a reflection of the indiscriminate recruitment campaign since the 1956 revolt.
-The extremists in the leadership appear to be gaining in strength and confidence.
+47. There are still signs of non-co-operation on the part of writers, lawyers and other intellectuals.
+The writers continue to exhibit recalcitrance by confining themselves to non-political historical works.
+However, three writers, after suitable selfabasement, had their sentences of imprisonment "suspended".
+A widespread purge of the legal profession is in progress, including the disbarment of all lawyers not prepared to co-operate fully with the regime.

+48. Strong pressure continues to be put on the Churches.
+Certain prelates have been forced to abandon their functions, among them a Lutheran bishop and a Catholic bishop.
+Others have had to accept progressist priests among their closest collaborators.
+Last October, the Government refused to give Cardinal Mindszenty - who is still at the United States Legation - permission to go to Rome to participate in the election of the Pope.

+49. The first elections since the uprising of 1956 were held on November 16th - eighteen months after they were legally due.
+Some of those elected were not previously known as Communists but will undoubtedly toe the Party line.

+50. The reconstituted Hungarian Socialist Workers' (Communist) Party continues to be plagued chiefly by the prevalence of factional strife and by its inability to organize reliable local cadres.
+The Party's size - 410,000 at last official report (Lugust 1958) - is less an index of genuine strength that a reflection of the indiscriminate recruitment campaign since the 1956 revolt.
+Such Rakosists as were ousted in 1956 (except Rakosi himself and Ger8) are creeping back into important positions, and the extremists in the leadership appear to be gaining in strength and confidence.
 Kadar seems for the time being to continue to enjoy Khrushchev's support.
-He probably also has a considerable following in the middle ranks of the party. - 49.
-The government seems to have thought it wiser not to reduce consumption for the benefit of the balance of payments and capital investment, and not to go ahead with its policy of socialisation in agriculture and small business.
+He probably also has a considerable following in the middle ranks of the Party.
+51. The Government seems to have thought it wiser not to reduce consumption for the benefit of the balance of payments and capital investment, and not to go ahead with its policy of socialisation in agriculture and small business.
 Compulsory deliveries of agricultural products have not been resumed and the profit-sharing scheme for the workers, introduced after the revolution of October, 1956, has been continued.
 In industry, the modest objectives of 1958 will no doubt be reached.
-As regards agriculture, however, the harvest has been bad and grain imports will probably be necessary.
+As regards agriculture, however, the harvest has been bad and grain imports will probably be necessery.